 We have made environmental protection part of the programWhether in our company or with our suppliers and customers, we aim to boost the responsible handling of resources at all levels of our value chain.
 To this end, we are reducing resource consumption in our company, cutting waste, and ensuring proper disposal and recycling.
 We work closely with our suppliers to make our products more environmentally friendly.
-We are cutting down on packaging.
-Our sustainable products and solutions help our customers reduce their own environmental footprint.
+We are cutting down on packaging and help our customers reduce their own environmental footprint with our sustainable products and solutions.
 We make sustainability benefits transparent using our #GoodMagenta and #GreenMagenta labels.
 We take used devices back and ensure they are reused or properly recycled.
 Our networks enable sharing platforms.
-In addition to this, we are promoting resource conservation, most notably by virtualizing our products.
+In addition to this, we are notably promoting resource conservation by virtualizing our products.

 Less is more

 We save up to 70 metric tons of paper a year thanks to custom-fit boxes for our products.